African Safari Packing List — What to Pack for Your Safari Adventure

 What clothes to pack for an African Safari?

-The safari packing list below is based on our personal experience as well as the advice and recommendations from previous guests along with our partners in-country.
-Follow the list and you won’t worry about leaving something behind or taking something that you won’t need on your African safari.
+The safari packing list below is based on our personal experience as well as the advice and recommendations from previous guests, along with our partners in-country.
+Follow the list, and you won’t worry about leaving something behind or taking something that you won’t need on your African safari.
 Our easy guide on what to pack for safari holidays provides an essential safari packing list ideal for planning your first African Safari, and advancing your packing skills, either with family, kids, or friends.

-ESSENTIAL SAFARI PACKING LIST
+ESSENTIAL SAFARI PACKING LIST for your safari

 These are the most important things to take on safari with you.
 You do NOT want to forget to pack these items.
 In fact, you won’t be going anywhere without some of them.